Ebola in the United Kingdom: Military health worker, 2015

-On 11 March 2015, a UK military health worker contracted the disease in Sierra Leone while volunteering as a nurse.
+On 11 March 2015, UK military health worker Corporal Anna Cross contracted the disease in Sierra Leone while volunteering as a nurse.
 After testing positive for Ebola she was flown home for treatment at Royal Free Hospital in London.
-On 27 March 2015 Corporal Anna Cross, the UK military worker who tested positive for Ebola, was the first person in the world to be treated with the experimental Ebola drug MIL 77 and was released from hospital after making a full recovery.
-The doctors treating her at London's Royal Free Hospital confirmed it is too soon to speculate if the drug helped in her recovery.
+On 27 March 2015, she became the first person in the world to be treated with the experimental Ebola drug MIL 77 and was released from hospital after making a full recovery.

-Suspected, but not confirmed incidents
+Suspected cases

-Healthcare workers who in January 2015 had sustained needlestick injuries while caring for Ebola patients abroad were put under medical observation, but not found to have contracted the Ebola virus.
+In January 2015, healthcare workers who had sustained needlestick injuries while caring for Ebola patients abroad were put under medical observation, but not found to have contracted the Ebola virus.

-On 16 March 2015, another UK worker had been sent back to the United Kingdom from Sierra Leone due to fear of having contracted the virus. but did not test positive.

-On 17 November Colchester Hospital deep cleaned after a suspected case of the 2022 Uganda Ebola outbreak, which as of December was not confirmed as an Ebola case.
+On 16 March 2015, another UK worker was sent back to the United Kingdom from Sierra Leone due to fear of having contracted the virus. but did not test positive.
+On 17 November 2022, Colchester Hospital deep cleaned after a suspected case of the 2022 Uganda Ebola outbreak, which as of December was not confirmed as an Ebola case.

 Public health measures

 In November 2014, Public Health England established the returning workers scheme, mandating organisations and businesses to register and provide travel details of all staff returning from Ebola affected areas before they travel back to the UK.

-In October 2022, the UK Health Security Agency issued a health alert asking providers to considering Ebola in the differential diagnosis of any patient with relevant symptoms returning from areas affected by the outbreak of Sudan ebolavirus in Uganda.
+In October 2022, the UK Health Security Agency issued a health alert asking providers to consider Ebola in the differential diagnosis of any patient with relevant symptoms returning from areas affected by the outbreak of Sudan ebolavirus in Uganda.